bioSyntax/bioSyntax-site/install.md

 {: .language-bash}

-**Note**: The installation script should be run from root and requires super-user commands at the moment.
+**Note**: Some of the installation script requires super-user commands at the moment.
 If you don't have permissions or don't like this; simply follow the Manual Installation instructions below, but some files will need to be placed in paths accessed via root as well.

 # Manual Installation